Olivier Sibony: Career

 From 1991 to 2015, Olivier Sibony worked at McKinsey & Company, where he was elected partner in 1997 and senior partner in 2004.

 In 2015, Sibony joined the faculty of HEC Paris where he is currently Professor (Education Track) in the Strategy department.
 Sibony is also an Associate Fellow of Said Business School at Oxford University.

 Since 2017, Sibony holds the title of Knight in the Legion of Honor, one of the highest French awards for contributions to French society.

+In 2026, Sibony and Eric Hazan received the Émile Girardeau Prize from the Académie des sciences morales et politiques for their book Faut-il encore décider ?.

 Research

 Sibony’s research interests center on applying insights from judgment and decision-making to business strategy, a field he was among the first to name "Behavioral Strategy."
 He has written extensively about the effect of cognitive biases on strategic decisions and explored ways to identify and mitigate biases.

 Throughout his work, Sibony emphasizes the danger of letting cognitive biases affect strategic decisions and the importance of procedures to protect them.
 In his early work You’re about to make a terrible mistake, he proposes the concept of decision architecture as a way to deliberately design decision processes in order to reduce their vulnerability to cognitive biases.
-In his later publications, he advocates decision hygiene—a set of techniques aimed at reducing boht bias and noise, the unwanted and unpredictable variability of judgments.
+In his later publications, he advocates decision hygiene—a set of techniques aimed at reducing both bias and noise, the unwanted and unpredictable variability of judgments.
 Sibony recommends shifting from intuitive to deliberate processes by using checklists, premortems, and formal decision protocols.
 He also proposes the use of noise audits and independent assessments to avoid relying solely on the judgment of individual experts.
 Sibony argues that organizations should design their decision processes with the same rigor they apply to operations or finance, embedding discipline and accountability into strategic choices.
 He has written numerous articles and case studies on these topics, which have been published in leading business publications such as Harvard Business Review, Sloan Management Review, California Management Review, and McKinsey Quarterly.

 Since 2025, Sibony has contributed to the discourse on corporate diversity by challenging common assumptions about its benefits and about the role cognitive biases play in the lack of diversity.
-Rather than focusing solely on demographic representation, Sibony emphasizes the importance of cognitive diversity the inclusion of individuals with differing mental models and problem-solving approachesas a driver of better decision-making.
+Rather than focusing solely on demographic representation, Sibony emphasizes the importance of cognitive diversity the inclusion of individuals with differing mental models and problem-solving approaches as a driver of better decision-making.

 He critiques the instrumentalist rhetoric that portrays diversity as automatically enhancing performance, arguing instead that without deliberate design and friction management, diverse teams can underperform, and that the ethical rationale for diversity and inclusion should be sufficient.
-While recognizing the prevalence of stereotypes and the value of setting quantitative targets ,he draws on behavioral science to advocate for structured decision processes that mitigate conformity pressures and enable dissenting views to surface productively.
+While recognizing the prevalence of stereotypes and the value of setting quantitative targets, he draws on behavioral science to advocate for structured decision processes that mitigate conformity pressures and enable dissenting views to surface productively.
 His work seeks to reconcile the goals of inclusion and organizational effectiveness, proposing evidence-based frameworks for selecting, integrating, and leading cognitively diverse teams.